Marilyn Wilson-Rutherford: Post-marriage

-Bel Air and children

 In early 1967, the couple put their Laurel Way house up for sale and took residence at a newly purchased Bel Air mansion on Bellagio Road.
 Marilyn told Gaines that they moved because her husband had "wanted a bigger home", but according to Badman, the move was to extricate themselves from Brian's "hanger-ons".
-She referred to Brian's friends as "drainers", a sentiment shared by the rest of Wilson's family, who felt that acquaintances such as Van Dyke Parks and Danny Hutton were enabling Brian's self-destructive behavior and drug habits.
-To keep away strangers, Marilyn went so far as to install a high brick wall and an electronically-controlled gate around the estate.
+She referred to Brian's friends as "drainers", a sentiment shared by the rest of Wilson's family, who had felt that some of Brian's associates had been enabling his drug habits and other self-destructive behavior.
+To keep away strangers, Marilyn installed a high brick wall and an electronically controlled gate around the estate.

 Marilyn and Brian had two daughters, Carnie and Wendy (born 1968 and 1969, respectively), who later had musical success of their own as two-thirds of the group Wilson Phillips.
-Marilyn said that her husband completely "backed out" of the responsibility of raising their children because he felt that he was an unfit parent.
-She remembered "really getting worried about Brian" around this time, explaining that she felt there "was suddenly a difference between having fun and having sick fun ... once you have a child you look at things differently".
-Carnie remembered her mother explaining to her as a child that her father "was not like other dads.
-He'll never be able to be a father like your friends have."
+Marilyn remembered "really getting worried about Brian" around this time, explaining that she felt there "was suddenly a difference between having fun and having sick fun ... once you have a child you look at things differently".
+Carnie remembered her mother explaining to her as a child that her father would "never be able to be a father like your friends have."

-By 1969, Gaines writes, "Marilyn's romantic and sexual life with Brian had virtually ended" amid his growing infatuation with Diane.
-A few years into their marriage, Marilyn was encouraged by her husband to have affairs with other men, including songwriter Tandyn Almer.
-In her recollection, she felt that Brian's insistence was just "funny' at the time, and she agreed to a threesome with him and Almer on at least one occasion.
-In turn, Wilson had a simultaneous affair with Diane.
-Marilyn eventually banished Diane from their Bellagio home in late 1973.

-Continued struggles with Wilson
+Marilyn later said of Brian, "I slept with one eye open because I never knew what he was going to do.
+He was like a wild man."
+A few years into their marriage, Marilyn was encouraged by her husband to have affairs with other men, including songwriter Tandyn Almer in the early 1970s.
+Frustrated with the constant visits to their home from musicians and producers, Marilyn had the band's studio, located within the Wilson household, dismantled in 1972.
+Due to Brian's continued drug expenditures, his income was also redirected to Marilyn's bank account.

+American Spring

+In 1970, Marilyn and Diane formed the music duo American Spring, a collaboration with Brian and musician David Sandler.
+Released in July 1972, the group's only album Spring was critically acclaimed but failed to chart.